DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 iQTS is offered by world-class English teacher training providers working with schools in countries around the world.
 Alongside online tutorials and lectures, you’ll spend a minimum of 120 days gaining practical experience in a school in your region, and get in-person support from a trained mentor.

+iQTS allows you to train to teach children aged 5 to 11, or children aged 11 to 18 in the full range of [secondary school subjects taught in English schools](https://www.gov.uk/national-curriculum).

 When you complete the course, you’ll have the skills, experience and knowledge to become an excellent teacher.
 You will also automatically be awarded English qualified teacher status (QTS) with no further fees or training.
 QTS is recognised all over the world as a teaching gold standard and will also qualify you to teach in England.

 If you decide to [teach in England](/non-uk-teachers/teach-in-england-if-you-trained-overseas), as an early career teacher you’ll benefit from a two-year induction period alongside your work in school.
 You’ll earn a salary and get mentoring and continuous professional development to help you succeed as a teacher.